 8. Greenhouse PR

-Greenhouse PR focus on PR with a purpose.
+Greenhouse PR focuses on PR with a purpose.
 The independent agency focuses on companies and NGOs which are out to make positive change.

 They’ve run campaigns on launching the UK’s first lentil harvest; cleaning up baby food ingredients; and advancing the smart energy grid.
-And as a certified B Corp, Greenhouse PR practice what they preach.
+As a certified B Corp, Greenhouse PR practices what they preach.

 9. Green Tomato Cars